 How is plagiarism detected?

-- Teachers/tutors recognize a text when reading.
+- Teachers/tutors recognize the original text when reading.
 Teachers' (or colleagues') words are used.
 The plagiarized text is well known.

-- A check is made for plagiarism by using plagiarism prevention software such as Urkund.
-Search engines such as Google can also be used for detecting plagiarism.
-On suspicion a specific text might be examined against the thesis/report.
+- Plagiarism can be detected by using a text-matching software such as Urkund.
+Search engines such as Google can also be used to detect plagiarism.
+If a teacher suspects plagiarism, a specific text might be examined and compared together with the thesis/report.

-Language/ level of writing varies within student´s own text.
+- Language/level of writing varies within the student´s own text.